 1. Make a Match

 Before you start your job search, spend time making sure you’re looking for the right job.
-If you’re not certain about what you want to do, take a career quiz or two to generate some ideas.
+If you’re not certain about what you want to do, take a career assessment or two to generate some ideas.
 If need be, get career coaching or counseling to help get you on the right track.
-Use the job search engines to search for jobs that are a match for your skills, experience, and interests.
+Use the top job sites to search for jobs that are a match for your skills, experience, and interests.

 2. Get the Inside Scoop

 Don’t just apply for the job.
 Take it a step further.
 Use your connections on LinkedIn, Facebook, Twitter, and other networking sites to discover whom you know at the company.
 Ask them for insight and information on the company, in general, as well as about the job.

 Your contacts may also be able to provide you with a referral for the position.
 Check out the company’s LinkedIn page and social media profiles to gather information.

 If you’re a college student or graduate, check with your career services office to see if they can put you in touch with alumni at companies of interest.

 If you’re not 100% sure about a job offer and you haven’t met the team you’ll be working with, ask if you can meet your future boss and colleagues.
 It's also perfectly fine to ask for time to consider a job offer if you need to think it over.

 4. Check Out the Company Culture

 The job may sound terrific, but do you want to work for the company?
 Is the company culture a fit for you at this stage of your career?
 Is it too formal—or too casual?
 How is the organization structured?
 Are there opportunities there for advancement?
 What’s the work schedule like?
 Is it flexible?
 Are the amount of hours you’ll be expected to work a fit for your personal life?